Recipe: Easy microwave Feijoa Cake

 - Incredible Edibles – Feijoas

-If you enjoyed this recipe, you may like my post about recipes using lemons.
-Let me know how you get on with the recipes.
+If you enjoyed making this easy microwave feijoa cake recipe, you may like my post about baking using lemons from your garden.